jcomeche/gettingcleaningdata/Code_Book.md

 *
   - type of variable:
+  - unit:
   - Normalized and bounded within [-1,1]
   - Content:

 *
   - type of variable:
+  - unit:
   - Normalized and bounded within [-1,1]
   - Content:

 *
   - type of variable:
+  - unit:
   - Normalized and bounded within [-1,1]
   - Content:

 *
   - type of variable:
+  - unit:
   - Normalized and bounded within [-1,1]
   - Content:

 *
   - type of variable:
+  - unit:
   - Normalized and bounded within [-1,1]
   - Content:

 *
   - type of variable:
+  - unit:
   - Normalized and bounded within [-1,1]
   - Content:

 *
   - type of variable:
+  - unit:
   - Normalized and bounded within [-1,1]
   - Content:

 *
   - type of variable:
+  - unit:
   - Normalized and bounded within [-1,1]
   - Content:

 *
   - type of variable:
+  - unit:
   - Normalized and bounded within [-1,1]
   - Content:

 *
   - type of variable:
+  - unit:
   - Normalized and bounded within [-1,1]
   - Content:

 *
   - type of variable:
+  - unit:
   - Normalized and bounded within [-1,1]
   - Content:

 *
   - type of variable:
+  - unit:
   - Normalized and bounded within [-1,1]
   - Content:

 *
   - type of variable:
+  - unit:
   - Normalized and bounded within [-1,1]
   - Content:

 *
   - type of variable:
-  - Normalized and bounded within [-1,1]
+  - unit: Normalized and bounded within [-1,1]
   - Content:

 *
   - type of variable:
+  - unit:
   - Normalized and bounded within [-1,1]
   - Content:

 *
   - type of variable:
+  - unit:
   - Normalized and bounded within [-1,1]
   - Content:

 *
   - type of variable:
+  - unit:
   - Normalized and bounded within [-1,1]
   - Content:

 *
   - type of variable:
+  - unit:
   - Normalized and bounded within [-1,1]
   - Content:

 *
   - type of variable:
+  - unit:
   - Normalized and bounded within [-1,1]
   - Content:

 *
   - type of variable:
+  - unit:
   - Normalized and bounded within [-1,1]
   - Content:

 *
   - type of variable:
+  - unit:
   - Normalized and bounded within [-1,1]
   - Content:

 *
   - type of variable:
+  - unit:
   - Normalized and bounded within [-1,1]
   - Content:

 *
   - type of variable:
+  - unit:
   - Normalized and bounded within [-1,1]
   - Content:

 *
   - type of variable:
+  - unit:
   - Normalized and bounded within [-1,1]
   - Content:

 *
   - type of variable:
-  - Normalized and bounded within [-1,1]
+  - unit: Normalized and bounded within [-1,1]
   - Content:

 *
   - type of variable:
+  - unit:
   - Normalized and bounded within [-1,1]
   - Content:

 *
   - type of variable:
+  - unit:
   - Normalized and bounded within [-1,1]
   - Content:

 *
   - type of variable:
+  - unit:
   - Normalized and bounded within [-1,1]
   - Content:

 *
   - type of variable:
+  - unit:
   - Normalized and bounded within [-1,1]
   - Content:

 *
   - type of variable:
+  - unit:
   - Normalized and bounded within [-1,1]
   - Content:

 *
   - type of variable:
+  - unit:
   - Normalized and bounded within [-1,1]
   - Content:

 *
   - type of variable:
+  - unit:
   - Normalized and bounded within [-1,1]
   - Content:

 *
   - type of variable:
+  - unit:
   - Normalized and bounded within [-1,1]
   - Content:

 *
   - type of variable:
+  - unit:
   - Normalized and bounded within [-1,1]
   - Content:

 *
   - type of variable:
+  - unit:
   - Normalized and bounded within [-1,1]
   - Content:

 *
   - type of variable:
+  - unit:
   - Normalized and bounded within [-1,1]
   - Content: